Preventing Falls

 Ozone therapy is a therapeutic treatment used to treat and prevent a wide range of conditions.
 Ozone (O3) is a gas made up of three oxygen molecules and is chemically similar to the oxygen we breath (O2).
 Because of its extra oxygen molecule, ozone is able to react with free radicals in the body, neutralizing them and leaving behind beneficial oxygen (O2).
 The oxygen stimulates the immune system, increases the amount of energy our cells produce and promotes circulation.

-To find out more about ozone therapy, we interviewed Dr. Mason-Wood, the ozone master of Natural Terrain.
+To find out more about ozone therapy, we interviewed Dr. Mason-Wood, ND, the ozone master of Natural Terrain.

 What is ozone therapy used for?